VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 > A design system is a complete set of standards intended to manage design at scale using reusable components and patterns.

-A design system enumerates the standards and practices that define the premier UX for consumers of your brand.
+A design system enumerates the standards and practices that comprise the premier UX for consumers of your brand.
 It expresses the nomenclature every team should use in communications to break down silos and avoid the impulse from [Conway's Law](https://www.melconway.com/Home/Conways_Law.html).
 There are basic rules about colors, typography, spacing, and so on.
-All of these core principles become the basis for larger components--explicit, intuitive ones like buttons and date pickers and subtler ones like grid systems.
+All of these core principles become the basis for larger components--explicit ones like buttons and date pickers and subtler ones like grid systems.

 Our UX team develops and maintains our design system.
 Like software, it evolves; it's versioned; and it's collaborative.
-There are conversations among the UX designers with me and other architects and engineers on the program about what makes sense, what is feasible.
+There are conversations among the UX designers with me and other architects and engineers on the program about what makes sense and what is feasible.
 Are nested dropdowns necessary?
 Do we have time to create our own perfect `Datepicker`?
+Or do we try to customize something open source?
-How do we feel about the concept of disabled buttons, and if we think they make sense, how can we overcome common pitfalls like poor [contrast ratios](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Color_contrast)?
+How do we feel about disabled buttons, and if we think they make sense, how can we overcome common pitfalls like poor [contrast ratios](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Color_contrast)?

 Stuff like that.
-We use the language of [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) as a common nomenclature to describe the goals of the design system.
+We use the language of [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/), which deconstructs web interfaces into entities ranging from "atoms" to "pages," as a common nomenclature to describe the goals of the design system.

 The challenge, and probably the hardest part of building a component library for us, is the tooling.
-Partly because of the preferences of the UX team and because of constraints on our development environment due to the sensitive nature of our work, we have not been able to streamline automation for versioning UX wireframes or translating them into artifacts engineers can use to build.
+Partly because of the preferences of the UX team and partly because of constraints on our development environment due to the sensitive nature of our work, we have not been able to streamline automation for versioning UX wireframes or translating them into artifacts engineers can use to build.
 As a result, we work with wireframes that are cumbersome to understand.
-In order to even view them, we either need to install the tool on our machines, which takes more licenses and imposes a burden, or we need to wade through literally hundreds of static asset files and view them with a browser plugin.
+In order to even view them, we either need to install the tool on our machines, which costs more licenses and imposes a burden on developer experience (DX), or we need to wade through literally hundreds of static asset files with a custom browser plugin.
 Neither is an optimal experience.
 Beyond that, it's a manual process to track consistency between the design system and the component library as both evolve.

 I never said it was pretty, but it isn't all bad either.